-HPD GT3 DRIVER ACADEMY PROGRAM
+HPD GT3 DRIVER ACADEMY

 HPD GT3 Driver Academy graduates: (L-R) Taylor Hagler, Jacob Abel, Dakota Dickerson, Karl Wittmer